Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Motivation

-Understanding what motivates employees in their work can help leaders make that work more meaningful to the staff.
-When employees feel this sense of motivation, they’re more likely to dedicate energy and enthusiasm to their work.
+When employees feel motivated, they’re more likely to dedicate energy and enthusiasm to their work.
 That extra energy may be just the thing to fulfill a quarterly sales quota or push a marketing campaign to new heights.

-Talking to employees directly is key to understanding what motivates them.
+Talking to employees directly is key to understanding what motivates them, and understanding what motivates employees can help leaders make that work more meaningful to the staff.
 Opportunities for professional development, for example, can help employees grow in their jobs.
 In addition, when employees find a connection between their work and their personal values, they can more easily find a purpose that motivates them to succeed professionally.

 Values